sys-bio/tellurium/docs/antimony.rst

 In this situation, the value at t0 is considered to be false, meaning it can immediately transition to true if x is greater than 5, triggering the event.
-You may explicitly state the default by using 't0 = true'.
+You may explicitly state the default by using ‘t0 = true’.

 Finally, a different class of events is often modeled in some situations where the trigger condition must persist in being true from the entire time between when the event is triggered to when it is executed.
 By default, this is not the case for Antimony events, and, once triggered, all events will execute.
-To change the class of your event, use the keyword 'persistent':
+To change the class of your event, use the keyword ‘persistent’:

 ::